PerpetualHelp/python-line-profiler/README.md

 This extension requires that Python 3.7+ is installed.
 It is recommended that the vscode Python extension (ms-python) is installed.

+One important thing to note is taht this extension installs libraries into the Python environment configured for the workspace.
+This is required since it runs scripts under the hood for profiling.
+It is expected that all the required packages for running a script have been installed into the configured environment.
+However, to run the code a few packages are needed and will be installed into the environment:
+1. fastapi
+2. line-profiler

+To ensure dependency conflicts are not injected into the environment, specific versions are not pinned.

 ## Extension Settings

 Currently no custom settings are supported, but this should change in the future.